nasa-jpl/open-source-rover/mechanical/differential_pivot/README.md

     <br/><br/>

+#### 3.2.3 Hole drilling
-    3. Next, take two of the 0.5x3 inch hollow rods S18 and create the same set of holes as before, showed again in Figure 5 (this time, drill holes on just one end of each of the rods).
+     Next, take two of the 0.5x3 inch hollow rods S18 and create the same set of holes as before, showed again in Figure 5 (this time, drill holes on just one end of each of the rods).
 Test each of the sets of holes to make sure the 5-hole aluminum beams will attach to each of the rods.
 These will now be the part S18B

     <br/><br/>